Cedar schema

 Services that use Cedar can use the information provided in the schema to validate the policies you submit to the policy store.
 This helps prevent your policies from returning incorrect authorization decisions because of errors in policies like incorrectly typed attribute names.
 For more information about validating your policies, see Cedar policy validation against schema.

 Both schema formats implement the same ideas, which we detail as follows.
-We then present their human-readable anb JSON realizations.
+We then present their Cedar and JSON realizations.

-The namespace name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.
+The namespace name cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.
+It also may not include the reserved

 A namespace declaration contains three types of declarations, appearing in any order: